biodash/biodash.github.io/content/codeclub-present/index.md

 ## Introduction

-- Each Code Club session represents a blogpost on the website at <https://biodash.github.io/codeclub/>.
+- Each Code Club session should be represented by one post on the website at <https://biodash.github.io/codeclub/>.

 - Regular presenters will be given direct access to the [Github repository](https://github.com/biodash/biodash.github.io) and will be able to push a new post to the website directly.